maziac/currah_uspeech_tests/readme.md

 If you want to build on your own you need the z88dk assembler (https://github.com/z88dk).

-Modify the asmz80 file in this directory to point to your installation of the z88dk, otherwise the project will not build.
+Adjust the ASSEMBLER and APPMAKE paths in the Makefile.

 ## Make
 If you just want to use the program there is no need for building.